 Sam and Dean are some of the toughest characters out there.
 They’ve lost both their parents, as well as their pseudo father figure Bobby Singer.
 They have both literally been to hell and back.
 Everything in their worlds wrecks them, so when their emotions break lose, these guys aren’t afraid to cry.
 And their beautiful crying faces motivate me to write characters whose sadness breaks through in the same way.

 This show has some of the most incredible made-for-TV sex scenes I’ve ever seen.
+It’s not quite the full throttle action you’d get on somewhere like youngsexer, but it’ll do.
 If you’re looking for some hot and heavy inspiration, here’s Sam and Ruby.

 5. Angels watching porn.